New Driveway Cost

 Resin driveways have quite a few benefits of their own.
 For one, they are super durable.
 A resin drive will be very hard-wearing and is well-suited to deal with temperature extremes, UV rays and even large weights (e.g. a relatively heavy car).
 Resin drives often last for 20-25 years, and as an added bonus, they are relatively low-maintenance.
 This type of driveway is also super versatile, easy on the eye and fairly eco-friendly.

-However, resin-bound driveways are relatively difficult to repair, clean, and maintain.
+However, resin-bound driveways are relatively difficult to repair if they get damaged.
 Their colour can also fade with time (if they lack UV-resistant capabilities), and they are susceptible to the growth of moss.

 Pros